boldbrush/bread/docs/content/getting-started.md

 # Getting Started

+## Introduction

+The BREAD package provides an easy way to create list/browse views, edit and create forms as well as read/display views for your Laravel powered application.
+The BREAD package allows you to easily customize the way each view renders.

 > This package is dependent on Laravel [models](https://laravel.com/docs/eloquent) and the [query bilder](https://laravel.com/docs/queries)

 ## Installation

+You may use Composer to install the BREAD package into your Laravel project:

 ```bash
 composer require boldbrush/bread